Patient Charges and Costs

 If you are not insured or think you will need help paying your bill, please call (844)-909-2400.

 Why?
 UnityPoint Health has financial assistance policies to assist patients who cannot pay for some or all the care they receive.
 Our Financial Counselors can also help determine if you are eligible for other coverage or benefits.

 Important Note: The hospital charges shown in the links below do not represent your payments, or any specific/individual patient responsibility.
 Your financial responsibility will vary depending on your health insurance plan.
-There may be additional fees for physicians and provider services that are not reflected in these lists, which would be billed separately from your hospital bill.
+There may be additional fees for physicians and provider services not reflected in these tables, which would be billed separately from your hospital bill.

 Note: These are lengthy documents.
 Please review the information prior to printing items of interest.